rafworkonly/rafworkonly.github.io/_posts/2026-06-18-Open-source.md

 author: "Iggy"
 categories: opinion
 ---
 With open source software, the source code is freely available and licensed in a manner that permits modification.
 Open source software is often as good or even better than proprietary software (which is privately owned, or controlled by one particular organisation).
-It's worth noting that whilst there are features of Open source that make it good, namely that users can individually verify security of a platform by looking at the backend themselves, it is harder to make open source products profitable and therefore the teams developing them are often very small.
-This means small workforces are often not capable of devoting a lot of time to continuing development without making money from their product and therefore user interface and support is often lacking.
+It's worth noting that whilst there are advantages to open source, namely that users can individually verify security of a platform by looking at the backend themselves, there are problems with it too.
+For example, it is harder to make open source products profitable and therefore the teams developing them are often very small, this means the developers are often not capable of devoting a lot of time to continuing development of their product and therefore user interface and support is often lacking.

 Below is a list of open source software that can be used for education, work, or other pursuits.